Here is a list of some of the questions (and their answers) we tend to hear a lot. If you have a question that isn't listed here, please ask us.

 2. Where can I see Karaoke From Hell?

 We play two weekly shows.
-On Mondays, you can find us at Dante's starting at 10:00pm, and on Thursdays we're at Tiger Bar from 9:30pm on.
+On Mondays, you can find us at Dante's starting at 10:00pm, and on most Thursdays, we're... somewhere.
 We are now in the process of adding some weekend shows around town, as well.
 Outside of those regular shows, we frequently play special shows at other locations, both public and private.
 Please keep an eye on our calendar to keep track of our movements through the rock and roll circuit.

 3. How long have you been doing this?